 Racing a bobsled requires three things — a team, a bobsled (or bob) and a track.
-The team includes either two or four athletes who steer, brake and add to the overall weight of the bobsled.
+The team includes one, two or four athletes who steer, brake and add to the overall weight of the bobsled.
+(Men race in teams of two and four, while women, who got their initial two-person team event in 2002, had a single-person "monobob" event added at the 2022 games in Beijing [source: Mather].
 The bob has an aerodynamic design and smooth runners so it can go as fast as possible.
 The track, generally made of concrete, has a solid ice surface.
-On the way down, bobsleds reach speeds of 80 miles an hour (130 kph), even around curves.
+On the way down, bobsleds reach speeds of 80 miles per hour (130 kilometers per hour), even around curves.
 Crashes are common.

 Without any traction on the ice, it would be impossible for the team to move the bob.
-So, everyone on the team wears spiked start shoes for better traction.
-The spikes are arranged like a brush, and they can be no longer than 1 millimeter (.03 inches), no wider than 4 millimeters (.15 inches) and no farther apart than 3 millimeters (.11 inches).
+So, everyone on the team wears spiked shoes for better traction.
 Bobsledders also wear skintight, aerodynamic suits to help reduce drag on the way down the run.
-Everyone on the team must wear a protective helmet, usually with a full-face visor or a pair of goggles.
+Everyone on the team must wear a protective helmet, usually with a full-face visor or a pair of goggles [source: British Bobsleigh & Skeleton].
 Most drivers wear gloves, but some go barehanded for better contact with the steering rings.

 We'll look at these rings and the other components of the bobsled next.